 The process is broadly similar to Impact100 WA’s collective giving:

 - Then YoungImpact members go about raising funds, with a target of at least $100 each.
 We encourage fun and collaborative fundraising activities.

-- The young members will gather at the Grant Day event on the Sunday before the Impact100 WA Grant Awards Dinner in late October to engage with the issues and select the recipient of the pooled funds that make up the YoungImpact grant.
+- The young members will gather at the Grant Day event on a Sunday before the Impact100 WA Grant Awards Dinner in October to engage with the issues and collectively decide the recipient of the pooled funds that make up the YoungImpact grant.